 Grade Point Average

-Alpha Gamma Delta does not require/offer study hall hours unless members have a cumulative GPA below 3.140 GPA.
+Alpha Gamma Delta does not require/offer study hall hours unless members have a cumulative GPA below the chapter semester GPA average.
 Members with a GPA under our chapter average will be given a specialized study plan designed to improve their academic standing.
-We have publish each member's major and minor, and ensure that each member knows who can help them if they are struggling in classes.
+We publish each member's major and minor, and ensure that each member knows who can help them if they are struggling in classes.
 We encourage studying together in and out of the chapter house, and are always there to help a sister in need.

 If a member falls below the required GPA, she is placed on academic probation and is no longer considered in Good Standing.
 The Vice President Scholarship will meet with her on a weekly basis, discuss her academic progress with professors, and serve as a support system until the member's GPA improves.